Information disclosure Gateways with other government departments: National Audit Office (NAO)

 Procedure to follow

 If you receive a request for information from the NAO (which should be in writing), you should ask them to provide a clear explanation of which of their audits it relates to and why they want to see the documents they have requested.
 You should then refer the request to the HMRC designated contact point (business co-ordinator) for that audit topic and ensure the disclosure is cleared with a senior manager and your directorate’s Data Guardian.
 Where possible you should make the information available for NAO to review at HMRC premises.
-You should consult Julie Calloway for advice on this process (see IDG80100 for contact details).

 Legislation which allows disclosure